-Yellow-striped Caecilian lacks scales, has stripes rather than a yellow belly, and has a distinctly non-snake-like head.
+Yellow-striped Caecilian lacks scales, has yellow stripes on the side rather than a yellow belly, and has a distinctly non-snake-like head.

-Contribution to the ecosystem: Helps control fish and frog populations.
-Provides food for larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Feeds on fish and frogs.
+Eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: The Yellow-bellied Water Snake will aggressively strike when cornered on land, but its small size keeps it from being able to inflict much damage.
 While it is a rear-fanged snake with some venom, the venom has a limited effect on humans, possibly leading to some swelling in the worst cases.

 Conservation status and threats: No known conservation issues.
-This is a very common species in Thailand, though its population in Taiwan is considered endangered.
+This is a common species in Thailand, though its population in Taiwan is endangered.